Meet Jean Louise Green, A Certified Advanced Practitioner of Structural Integration

 Her book Structural Integration and Energy Medicine: A Handbook of Advanced Bodywork was published in 2019.
 In that year Green completed her Advanced Training through the Guild as well.

-Jean Louise Green is a professional member of the Guild for Structural Integration, The International Association of Structural Integrators (IASI) and the Associated Bodywork and Massage Professionals.
+Jean Louise Green is a professional member of the Guild for Structural Integration (GSI), the International Association of Structural Integrators (IASI), the Associated Bodywork and Massage Professionals (ABMP), and the California Massage Therapy Council (CAMTC).
 She lives and works in Chico, California, where she maintains a full-time Structural Integration practice.

 Frequently Asked Questions